“We’re all having less sex, apparently, but is this new ‘Celibacy Syndrome’ really just women doing what they want?” asks Emma Sayle.

-Vice magazine quite concisely asked when it was revealed that Japan’s youth have given up on sex.
-Quite literally celibacy in Japan is on the up.
-And yet our Japanese Kittens are some of the sexiest we know.
+This is what Vice magazine quite concisely asked when studies revealed that Japan’s youth have given up on sex.
+Quite literally, celibacy in Japan is on the up.
+Could that mean—for Japan—Celibacy Syndrome is too?
+And yet, our Japanese Kittens are some of the sexiest we know.

-The article stated that more than forty percent of 18 to 34-year-olds in the Japan are still virgins.
-It’s not that they can’t get it either: another study by the Japan Family Planning Association found that 45 percent of Japanese women don’t want it.
+The article stated that more than 40% of 18–34-year-olds in the Japan are still virgins.
+It’s not that they can’t get it either—another study by the Japan Family Planning Association found that 45% of Japanese women just don’t want it.

-Women are very much the ones calling the shots most of the time now – I’ve built an empire on this fact, after all – and are now very comfortable saying ‘no’.
-Plus there is no longer this whole ‘got to find a husband and have babies in my twenties’ expectation anymore.
+Women are very much the ones calling the shots most of the time these days.
+After all, I’ve built an empire on this fact, and that we’re now very comfortable saying ‘no’.
+Plus, there is no longer this whole ‘got to find a husband and have babies in my twenties’ expectation anymore.

 Modern life and libidos

-Modern life also means porn is far more accessible and some reports have blamed it for these lower rates of sex.
-Yes, perhaps they’re right.
-Perhaps we’re all just watching sex instead of having it – to be honest, I’m less bothered about that and more concerned that porn creates false expectations and unrealistic goals—screaming like a demon possessed and really loving anal sex is not how it goes in the real world.
+Modern life also means porn is far more accessible, and some reports have blamed it for these lower rates of sex.
+Perhaps they’re right?
+Perhaps we’re all just watching sex instead of having it.
+But, to be honest, I’m less bothered about that and more concerned that porn creates false expectations and unrealistic goals—screaming like a demon-possessed and really loving anal sex is not how it goes in the real world.

-One of the authors of the US study believes the reason millennials are having less sex is that like me in my twenties, they may actually have other things to do and are more empowered by their sex lives.
+Back in the States, one of the authors of the US study believes the reason Millennials are having less sex is that, just like me in my twenties, they may actually have other things to do and are more empowered by their sex lives.
 He went on to say that the dynamics between men and women in relationships have changed, affecting how often they have sex.